kubernetes/community/contributors/guide/pull-requests.md

 This guide is for contributors who already have a pull request to submit.
 If you're looking for information on setting up your developer environment and creating code to contribute to Kubernetes, see the [development guide](/contributors/devel/development.md).

-First time contributors should head to the [Contributor Guide](/contributors/guide/README.md) to get started.
+First-time contributors should head to the [Contributor Guide](/contributors/guide/README.md) to get started.

 **Make sure your pull request adheres to our best practices.
 These include following project conventions, making small pull requests, and commenting thoroughly.
 Please read the more detailed section on [Best Practices for Faster Reviews](#best-practices-for-faster-reviews) at the end of this doc.**